sheikhazhanmohammed/SADMA/README.md

 - [Pre-trained Weights](#pre-trained-weights)
 - [Author Details](#author-details)

+## Pre-print Paper
+The link to the pre-print paper shall be added soon.
 ## Installing requirements
 The requirements for running the code can be easily installed using the ```requirements.txt``` file.
 To install the requirements just use:
 ```bash